samh4cks/samh4cks.github.io/_posts/2024-12-27-hackthebox-underpass.md

 ## TL:DR

 This writeup is based on the [__UnderPass__](https://app.hackthebox.com/machines/UnderPass){:target="_blank"} machine, an easy-rated Linux box on Hack The Box.
 I began by scanning the target and found open ports for SSH, HTTP, and SNMP.
-Enumerating SNMP revealed the hostname `UnderPass.htb`, which led me to the `Daloradius` web interface.
+Enumerating SNMP revealed the hostname `UnderPass.htb`, which led me to the `Daloradius` management tool.
 Through directory fuzzing, I found the login panel and used default credentials to access the operators dashboard.
 Inside, I found an MD5-hashed password for `svcMosh`, which I cracked and used to gain SSH access.
 Checking sudo -l, I discovered that `mosh-server` could be executed as root.
 By leveraging mosh-server and its session key, I escalated privileges and gained root access.

 ## Scanning Network